LucasDahl/PlyGrd-Shapes/README.md

 Swift playgrounds for practicing shapes
 This is a playground for practice.

-Using source control through Xcode was n working properally, and that is why files have been uploaded separately.
+Using source control through Xcode was not working properally, and that is why files have been uploaded separately.